 Purpose: This course of study develops the office skills, knowledge, and attitudes sought by today's employers.
-Extensive training is provided in communications, current applications software, and other office-related technology.
+Training is provided in communications, current applications software, and other office-related technology.
 This degree program is also designed with additional general education requirements for those students who may wish to transfer to another program/institution.
-Revised: 03/13/2013